executablebooks/mdformat/docs/developers/contributing.md

 # Contributing

-Welcome to the `mdformat` repository!
+Welcome to the mdformat developer docs!
 We're excited you're here and want to contribute. ✨

 Please discuss new features in an issue before submitting a PR